faithvoid/HerculesDJ4Set-ReMiXXX/README.md

 - C / D Mode slightly emulates a DDJ-400/Inpulse 500 in terms of layout for FX.
 The inspiration for setting the C/D deck mappings like this came from using my Hercules DJControl Compact, as that controller switches between cues/loops/FX/samples in a similar way.

-- Adjusting the knobs/faders in A/B mode and switching to C/D mode and vice versa will keep the knobs/faders set to where you left them until you return to the opposite deck mode and set the knobs/faders back to the exact position you see them on the screen.
+- Adjusting the knobs/faders in A/B mode and switching to C/D mode and vice versa will keep the knobs/faders set to where you left them (aka soft takeover) until you return to the opposite deck mode and set the knobs/faders back to the exact position you see them on the screen.
 Be especially wary with the volume/pitch faders so you don't mess up your mix!

 - All decks remember your last used Shift mode!